PraveenJP/form-generator/README.md

 If you like to run the app on your machine,

-You need to follow the below simple steps.
+You need to follow the below easy 3 steps.

 __Step 1:__ Clone the project first.
 To clone use the below comment